Pictures of Cinderella by various artists

 Tattercoats from More English Fairy Tales (1891).

 We could also tell few things about the history of Cinderella.
 Oldest known version is probably from Egypt.
-It is called Rhodopis who was famous courtesan with unclear relationship with another famous name: legendary storyteller and ‘father of the fable’ Aesop.
+It is called Rhodopis who was famous courtesan with unclear relationship with another famous name: the legendary storyteller and ‘ the father of the fable’ Aesop.

 Next painting by Angelica (Maria Anna Angelika) Kauffman (1741-1807) portrays both:

-And this is Japanese version of the story with a step mother in form of a serpent pictured by Tsukioka Yoshitoshi (1839-1892):
+And there is a Japanese version of the story with a step mother in a form of a serpent pictured by Tsukioka Yoshitoshi (1839-1892):